 Most package creators want to use the major-only settings, such as

 -s compiler=gcc -s compiler.version=5,

-instead of specifying the minors too.
+instead of also specifying the minor versions.

-The default profile detection and creation has been modified accordingly, but if you have a default profile you may want to update it to reflect this:
+The default profile detection and creation has been modified accordingly, but if you have a default profile, you may want to update it to reflect this: